-Marqibo approved for rare leukemiaAugust 10th, 2012 in Cancer /
+Marqibo approved for rare leukemiaAugust 10, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Marqibo (vincristine sulfate liposome injection) has been approved by the U.S. Food and Drug Administration to treat adults with a rare form of blood and bone marrow cancer, Philadelphia chromosome negative acute lymphoblastic leukemia, abbreviated ALL.

 The drug is sanctioned for people whose disease has progressed, despite use of at least two anti-leukemia regimens.

 ALL is most-often diagnosed in children.
 The National Cancer Institute estimates that 6,050 people will be diagnosed this year with the disease, and 1,440 will die from it, the FDA said Thursday in a news release.

 Marqibo was approved as an orphan drug, designed to treat a rare disease or condition.